MichaIng/DietPi-Docs/docs/index.md

 **Optimised | Simplified | For everyone**

-# Welcome to the DietPi Documentation!
+# Welcome to the DietPi Documentation

-## What is DietPi ?
+## What is DietPi?

 DietPi is a **highly optimised & minimal Debian-based Linux distribution**.
 DietPi is extremely lightweight at its core, and also extremely easy to install and use.